-The Risk Margin is calculated using the cost of capital method, which reflects the cost of holding an Enhanced Capital Requirement level of capital in respect to insurance risk, credit risk, market risk for variable annuities and operational risk.
+The Risk Margin is calculated using the cost of capital method, which reflects the cost of holding an Enhanced Capital Requirement level of capital in respect to insurance risk, credit risk and operational risk.
 The template supplied by the BMA, which reflects a 6% cost of capital, is used directly.